top of page

 Overview

 Yarigatake, sometimes referred to as the Matterhorn of Japan, is the 5th highest mountain in Japan and the most recognisable peak in the Japanese Alps.
 It's one of the most popular hikes in the Alps and in Kamikochi.
 There are multiple trails leading to the peak, with the two main hikes starting from Kamikochi or the Shinhotaka Ropeway, both requiring 2 days of hiking.
 It features a mountain lodge just below the peak and is often included as part of a famous 3 day hike to Mt.
 Hotaka via the notorious Daikiretto ridgeline.
-There are many options for accomodation, the Yarigatake Sanso is the closest mountain hut (20 mins from the peak) and offers both beds and tent sites.
+There are many options for accommodation, the Yarigatake Sanso is the closest mountain hut (20 mins from the peak) and offers both beds and tent sites.
 Check the map to decide on where you would like to stay and make a reservation in advance if you want to sleep in one of the huts.
 You can make the hike easier if you plan for 3 days instead of 2.

 Access

-Car: If you're using a car you'll need to catch a bus from the Sawando Parking Area (Closer to Matsumoto) or the Hirayu Parking Area, the bus will take about 30 minutes from the parking lot.
+If you're using a car you'll need to catch a bus from the Sawando Parking Area (Closer to Matsumoto) or the Hirayu Parking Area, the bus will take about 30 minutes from the parking lot.

-Direct Bus: There is a direct bus from Kyoto, Osaka, and Tokyo.
+There is a direct bus from Kyoto, Osaka, and Tokyo.
 You can view all the details and make reservations here.
 The price ranges from ¥10,000 to ¥13,000.

-Cheapest Option: For Kyoto and Osaka, there is a direct bus to the Shinhotaka ropeway which can also be used to access the mountains in Kamikochi.
+For Kyoto and Osaka, there is a direct bus to the Shinhotaka ropeway which can also be used to access the mountains in Kamikochi.
 You can make reservations here, it's only ¥7500.

-Train + Bus: You can also come from Matsumoto Station or from Gifu prefecture's Takayama Station.
+You can also come from Matsumoto Station or from Gifu prefecture's Takayama Station.
 The official Kamikochi website provides a detailed overview of all the travel times and options.

 Note: Kamikochi is closed from 15th Nov to the end of April